WELCOME PAGE l THE COLLECTION l CONTACT US

 We only use the finest Formby's Tung Oil Finish, hand rubbing it on and into the wood of your case with light sanding between coats to ensure a beautifully smooth and brilliant finish.

-All Clock Restorations come with our online guide explaining the history of Revere clocks, as well as set-up and handling minor problems.
+All Clock Restorations come with our set-up and unpacking guide.

 Full email and phone support at no extra charge.